snowdj/pixyll/_posts/2016-10-10-data-social-research.md

 Module 3: Gathering and Collecting Data, Ethics, and Kernel Density Estimates > Gathering and Collecting Data > Data Collection in Practice

+The purpose of a “back check” is to ensure the quality of the data collected.
+In a back check, a separate team visits the same household a few weeks after the original team already visited the household.
+The “back check” team asks the household a subset of the questions originally asked in order make sure that the original team was properly conducting the survey.
+Answer choice a refers to a panel or longitudinal survey, which is a follow-up survey of the entire original sample, with the exception of those who cannot be tracked down.
+Answer choice b refers to piloting a questionnaire, while answer choice d is the definition of a repeated cross-section.

+Administrative data, when available, tends to better than self-reported data since it does not depend on the respondents both accurately remember or understanding the question correctly.
+In the segment, Professor Duflo describes this through the example of prices.
+As she discusses, you can either ask people directly how much they paid for something, or go to the local market and find out the prices.
+The latter tends to be more accurate than the former.